Idaho counties adopt voter accessibility measures for primary election

 Voters can contact the Ada County Elections office for more information on how they can utilize these accessibility measures.

 In Eastern Idaho, Clark County is working to address the language barrier among its voters.
-5.1% of Clark County’s residents have limited English proficiency or don’t speak English at all, according to data from the U.S. Census Bureau.
+According to data from the U.S. Census Bureau, 5.1% of Clark County’s residents have limited English proficiency or don’t speak English at all.

 Federal voting laws require counties to provide assistance to those who do not speak English proficiently in places where those voters make up more than 5% of the county’s population, or more than 10,000 voters.